OpenEvalProject/evals/manuscripts/elife-31126/v1/manuscript.md

 **Figure 3.:** AT8 (tau; A) and Ab6E10 (Aβ; B) IHC in high and low pathology donors with and without dementia, demonstrating individual variation in the relationship between pathology and dementia status.
 AT8 images of tau pathology are from the hippocampus (with matching Nissl-stained section below), while Ab6E10 images of Aβ pathology are from the parietal cortex.
 CA1, CA3: hippocampal subfields; DG: dentate gyrus.
 Numbers in B indicate cortical layers.
 Donor labels are indicated.
 Scale bar: 1 mm.

-## Global and regional molecular signatures of inflammation do not correlate with age or dementia status
+### Global and regional molecular signatures of inflammation do not correlate with age or dementia status

 Inflammation occurs across a wide range of brain dysfunction, including acute TBI (Lu et al., 2009), AD (Akiyama et al., 2000) and normal aging (Franceschi and Campisi, 2014), due at least in part to disruption of the blood brain barrier (Popescu et al., 2009).
 We took several strategies to assess the range of inflammation across this cohort and the extent to which inflammation is generalized or shows regional specificity, including IHC for microglia (IBA1) and reactive and other types of astrocytes (GFAP), Luminex for cytokines and chemokines, and transcriptome data.
 Donors showed a continuous range of expression for IBA1 and GFAP, as well as inflammatory proteins based on Luminex assays (Figure 4A).
 A small number of cases (2–5 per region) showed exceptionally high levels, but the majority of cases showed continuous variation across a lower range (high cases excluded from Figure 4A to better show the distribution of lower values).
 Interestingly, individual inflammatory proteins showed regional specificity; for example, some proteins were enriched in hippocampus compared to cortex (TNF-A, IL-6, MIP-1A) or vice versa (MCP1, IL-7, RANTES) (Figure 4A).
 Regional heterogeneity in microglial gene expression has been described elsewhere, such as enrichment in TNF-A expression in rat hippocampus compared to cortex (Ren et al., 1999).

 ![Figure 4.](https://cdn.elifesciences.org/articles/31126/elife-31126-fig4-v1.jpg)

 **Figure 4.:** (a) Distributions of values for glia and for each Luminex variable marking inflammation, separated by brain region (labeling as in Figure 2A).
 (B) Correlation between gene metrics of inflammation (x-axis) and protein metrics of inflammation (y-axis) in each brain region.
 Gene signatures are defined as the module eigengene (ME) of the module with the largest enrichment for the GO term ‘inflammatory response’, and protein metrics are the truncated quantifications of the Luminex protein most highly correlated with each ME.
 (C) Gene (lower left) and protein (upper right) expression markers of inflammation are highly correlated between brain regions.
 Dots represent donors with x- and y-axes corresponding to the gene and protein values in B. Pairwise brain region correlations are shown below in each box.
 Blue circle and orange box correspond to donors in D. (D) IHC for IBA1 in a donor showing inflammation across regions (left, orange), and in a donor showing higher levels of inflammatory marker genes in hippocampus than cortex (right; blue).
-See also Figure 4—source datas 1–3.10.7554/eLife.31126.015Figure 4—source data 1.10.7554/eLife.31126.016Figure 4—source data 2.Cell type gene lists are derived from Zhang et al. (2014) and NeuroExpresso in the left and right panels, respectively, and enrichment p-values for each module are calculated using a hypergeometric test and are Bonferroni-corrected.10.7554/eLife.31126.017Figure 4—source data 3.Module eigengene expression is compared with 24 demographic and pathology metrics (including Dementia/control, AD/control, sex, measures of tau and abeta pathology, and inflammatory markers) using SVA, and p-values are Bonferroni-corrected.
+See also Figure 4—source datas 1–3.

 Despite this heterogeneity at the individual gene level, there is likely to be a generalized molecular pathway associated with inflammation that can be used to assess the degree of inflammation across regions.
 Indeed, previous genome-wide transcriptome studies have identified gene networks associated with microglia and inflammation in adult human brain (Oldham et al., 2008; Hawrylycz et al., 2012; Miller et al., 2013; Zhang et al., 2013).
 To identify similar networks in the current cohort we performed weighted gene co-expression network analysis (WGCNA) (Zhang and Horvath, 2005; Langfelder and Horvath, 2008) separately in each brain region (Materials and methods; see Figure 4—source data 1 for module assignments).
 This strategy identifies groups of genes with similar expression patterns in an unbiased manner, whose functional significance can be assigned by searching for overrepresented gene ontology (GO) terms.
 Here, we identified a network of genes in each region highly overlapping for markers of the GO term ‘inflammatory response’ (Benjamini and Hochberg corrected p<10−13 in all regions; ToppGene) and for cell-type specific markers of ‘microglia’ (Bonferroni corrected p<10−35 in all regions) (Zhang et al., 2014) or ‘Microglial activation’ (Bonferroni corrected p<10−12 in all regions) (Mancarci et al., 2016) (Figure 4—source data 2).
 As expected, these region-specific inflammation gene networks (HIP_M18, TCx_M18, PCx_M18, FWM_M13) show highly significant gene overlap (hypergeometric test, p<10−100), despite being generated independently.